johnpatrickmorgan/NavigationBackport/README.md

 ## Support for iOS/tvOS 13

 This library targets iOS/tvOS versions 14 and above, since it uses `StateObject`, which is unavailable on iOS/tvOS 13.
 However, there is an `ios13` branch, which uses [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports)' backported StateObject, so that it works on iOS/tvOS 13 too.

+## Limitations of NBNavigationSplitView

+Some APIs related to column customisation are not available as they are not possible to backport using SwiftUI's older navigation APIs: e.g., `columnVisibility`, `navigationSplitViewColumnWidth` and `navigationSplitViewStyle`.
+Additionally, while it's possible to nest an `NBNavigationStack` within a `NBNavigationSplitView`, it should only be nested within the detail pane of the split view.
+Otherwise, sidebar and content screens might leak into the next pane.